Daniel-JB/CoderDojo/README.md

 ## Welcome to CoderDojo :)

-Please select the language which you would like to learn
+Please select what you would like to learn

 Languages:
 * [**Python**](./Python/index.md)